JTTHEITGUY/Monitoring-Network-Protocols-with-Wireshark/README.md

 **Step 10: Observe DNS Traffic**

 a.
-Back in Wireshark, filter for DNS traffic only.
+Back in Wireshark, filter for DNS traffic.
 ![Optional Image Description](https://i.imgur.com/EvpYV5J.png)

 b.
-From your Windows 10 VM within a command line, use nslookup to see the google.com IP address.
+From your Windows 10 within a command line, use nslookup to see the google.com IP address.
 Observe the DNS traffic being shown in WireShark.
 ![Optional Image Description](https://i.imgur.com/bQc22Gw.png)

 </p>